 Why you will love this recipe:

-- This vegan rice pudding is so rich and creamy.
+- This rice pudding recipe is so rich and creamy.

-- It’s easy to make on the stovetop, and is made in just one pot so clean up is super simple!
+- It's easy and simple to make on the stovetop, and is made in just one pot so the clean up is super simple!

 - You can also make this non dairy rice pudding in the Instant Pot or slow cooker.

-- It’s made with coconut milk so it’s vegan and also gluten free but you could use almond milk or oat milk too.
+- It's made with coconut milk so it's vegan and also gluten free but you could easily use almond milk or oat milk too.

 - This lactose free rice pudding is the perfect pantry staple recipe and doesn't require any hard to find ingredients (I bet you already have them in your house).

 - It's kid friendly and is great for picky eaters.

 - It's a healthy recipe that can be eaten for breakfast, as a dessert or snack.

 Taste and texture: